Unethical human experimentation: Beecher Paper

 In a 1966 paper, Harvard anesthesiologist Henry K. Beecher described 22 published medical studies in which patients had been subjects with no expected benefit to the patient of the experiment.
 This has been characterized as unethical.
 For example, patients infused with live cancer cells had been told in one study that they were receiving "some cells", without being told this was cancer.
 Though identities of the authors and institutions had been stripped, the 22 studies were later identified as having been conducted by mainstream researchers and published in prestigious journals within approximately the previous decade.
 The 22 cases had been selected from a set of 50 that Beecher had collected.
 He presented evidence that such unethical studies were widespread and represented a systemic problem in medical research rather than exceptions.

 Beecher had been writing about human experimentation and publicizing cases that he considered to be bad practice for nearly a decade.
 His 1965 briefing to science writers and his 1966 paper gained widespread news coverage and stimulated public reaction.
 The paper has been described as "the most influential single paper ever written about experimentation involving human subjects."
-The United States Office for Human Research Protections credits Beecher through this paper as "ultimately contributing to the impetus for the first NIH and FDA regulations."
+The US Office for Human Research Protections credits Beecher through this paper as "ultimately contributing to the impetus for the first NIH and FDA regulations."

 Beecher was instrumental in developing solutions to such abuses.
 He noted that a common element in these studies was that some experimental subjects, such as military personnel or mentally handicapped children in institutions, were not in a position to freely decline consent.
 Beecher believed that rules requiring informed consent were not alone sufficient, as truly informed consent was an unattainable ideal.
 He worked both to define the rules and conditions for informed consent, and to establish institutional review boards as an additional layer of oversight regarding research protocols.